iomeone/Fun-Scheme-Compiler/README.md

     Tests for this fix are: `too-many-0.scm`, `too-many-1.scm`, and `too-many-2.scm`.

 5. Function is provided too few arguments.
-    This was fixed for all primitive operations.
-Using the same technique as fix 4, all primitive operations must have an explicitly counted number of arguments.
+    This was fixed for some primitive operations.
+Using the same technique as fix 4, most primitive operations must have an explicitly counted number of arguments (ie. cons, cdr, car).
 If the length of the list of arguments is too small, then a run-time exception is thrown.
 Otherwise, the primitive operation suceeds.

     Tests for this fix are: `too-few-0.scm`, `too-few-1.scm`, and `too-few-2.scm`.

 ## Added Features
-FSC supports immutable hashmaps using HAMT.
+FSC supports immutable hashsets using HAMT.
 The code for HAMT was provided the professor.
 It uses the Boehm Garbage Collector, which has also been integrated into FSC.

+With more time, I probably could have finished this to my liking, and then some.

 ## Boehm Garbage Collector
 ### Some short description here and a link to their project repo.